cs20-lpc/week-4-mon-lab-zack1stplayer/README.md

 You will be partially implementing the List ADT as a linked list.
 The `List` abstract class is already given to you, along with the header file for the `LinkedList` class, and a skeleton of its implementation file.
 A few operations have been given temporary, empty implementations.
 We will discuss how to do these in the next lecture.

 You are also in charge of writing your own driver program (__Make sure to call your file driver.cpp__) to test your `LinkedList` class.
 Be thorough with your testing by checking all the operations in different scenarios and with various data types.

+### Submit your test results for various scenarios in Canvas - 10 points for test coverage.
+With each test case indicate what scenario you are testing.
+Just adding similar tests won't count.

 ## Notes